-- Medicaid and Long-Term Care (MLTC) Response to recommendations: - MLTC agrees to revisit the topic six months after the Access Final Rules take effect to assess whether they feel they voice of Medicaid members is being adequately represented. - The bylaws have been updated to memorialize June 17, 2024 as the effective date for varying length of member terms.
+- Medicaid and Long-Term Care (MLTC) Response to recommendations: - MLTC agrees to revisit the topic six months after the Access Final Rules take effect to assess whether the group feels the voice of Medicaid members is being adequately represented. - The bylaws have been updated to memorialize June 17, 2024, as the effective date for varying length of member terms.